Developer FAQ

 commands from the Redox build system root).

-I added the dependency of my program on the "recipe.toml" but the program build system doesn't detect it, then I installed the program dependency on my Linux distribution and it detected, why?
+I added the dependency of my program on the "recipe.toml" file but the program build system doesn't detect it, then I installed the program dependency on my Linux distribution and it detected, why?

 QEMU